hansrajdas/algorithms/README.md

 # Algorithms
-Algorithms in python and C
+Algorithms in python and C language